-- O The right to receive important messages from Medicare if you are a Medicare patient. - O Receive information in a manner in which you understand and best fits your personal learning needs. - O Receive sufficient information to give consent prior to treatment except in life threatening situations. - Be informed concerning your diagnosis, treatment, and prognosis as well as the names of those responsible for your care.
-(The primary provider responsible for coordination of your care and relationships of other professionals involved in your care). - Participate in decisions about your care, treatment, and services provided to you. - Refuse treatment to the extent permitted by law and/or obtain a second opinion regarding your treatment. - Examine and receive explanations of your bill regardless of the source of payment. - Be assured your physician and your family (a family member or other representative) will be promptly notified when you are admitted. - Express a complaint of concern to the appropriate personnel without fear of jeopardizing continuing services and expect appropriate action within a reasonable period of time.
-You have the right to know with whom you can file a complaint. - O Receive considerate and respectful care, being assured of personal privacy and confidentiality concerning your medical care. - O Care provided with staff following current standards of practice for patient's environmental safety, infection control, and security.
+- O The right to receive important messages from Medicare if you are a Medicare patient. - O Receive information in a manner in which you understand and best fits your personal learning needs. - O Receive sufficient information to give consent prior to treatment except in life threatening situations.

+- Be informed concerning your diagnosis, treatment, and prognosis as well as the names of those responsible for your care.
+(The primary provider responsible for coordination of your care and relationships of other professionals involved in your care).

+- Participate in decisions about your care, treatment, and services provided to you.

+- Refuse treatment to the extent permitted by law and/or obtain a second opinion regarding your treatment.

+- Examine and receive explanations of your bill regardless of the source of payment.

+- Be assured your physician and your family (a family member or other representative) will be promptly notified when you are admitted.

+- Express a complaint of concern to the appropriate personnel without fear of jeopardizing continuing services and expect appropriate action within a reasonable period of time.
+You have the right to know with whom you can file a complaint.

+O Receive considerate and respectful care, being assured of personal privacy and confidentiality concerning your medical care.

+- O Care provided with staff following current standards of practice for patient's environmental safety, infection control, and security. - O Receive care in a safe setting without any abuse or harassment. - O Be assured of confidentiality of your medical record as well as your ability to access information contained in your medical record. - O Assured privacy except for medical and safety reasons. - O Appropriate pain management through cooperative planning involving you, your provider and your nursing staff. - O Enjoy full and equal visitation privileges consistent with your preferences. - Be informed of your visitation rights, including any clinical restrictions or limitation to those rights.

+- Receive visitors that you designate, and have the right to withdraw or deny visitation consent at any time.

+Patient's Responsibilities

-- O Receive care in a safe setting without any abuse or harassment.
-O Be assured of confidentiality of your medical record as well as your ability to access information contained in your medical record.
-O Assured privacy except for medical and safety reasons.
-O Appropriate pain management through cooperative planning involving you, your provider and your nursing staff.
-O Enjoy full and equal visitation privileges consistent with your preferences. - Be informed of your visitation rights, including any clinical restrictions or limitation to those rights. - Receive visitors that you designate, and have the right to withdraw or deny visitation consent at any time.
-Patient's Responsibilities As A Patient, Your Responsibilities Are: O Provide accurate and complete information concerning your complaints, past medical history, or other matters related to your health.
-O Ask questions and seek any information you need to understand your illness and/or treatment.
-O Obtain and carefully consider all information you may need to be able to give informed consent for a procedure or treatment.
-O Understand and weigh the potential consequences of your refusal.
-O Follow your provider's instructions or recommendations as well as following Kootenai Health policies and procedures.
-O Promptly fulfill your financial obligations. - Assist third party payers in compiling a complete medical record by authorizing release of necessary medical information to them. - O Express opinions, concerns, or complaints in a constructive manner so Kootenai Health can improve services. - O Be considerate of the rights of other patients and facility personnel.
+As A Patient, Your Responsibilities Are:

+- O Provide accurate and complete information concerning your complaints, past medical history, or other matters related to your health. - O Ask questions and seek any information you need to understand your illness and/or treatment. - O Obtain and carefully consider all information you may need to be able to give informed consent for a procedure or treatment. - O Understand and weigh the potential consequences of your refusal. - O Follow your provider's instructions or recommendations as well as following Kootenai Health policies and procedures. - O Promptly fulfill your financial obligations. - O Request assistance as needed with appropriate financial awareness. - Assist third party payers in compiling a complete medical record by authorizing release of necessary medical information to them. - O Express opinions, concerns, or complaints in a constructive manner so Kootenai Health can improve services.

+O Be considerate of the rights of other patients and facility personnel.